 Residential projects that require major site improvements and projects that are within the Chattahoochee River Corridor are reviewed with twenty business days.

 Applying for a Residential Building Permit

-To apply for a residential building permit, please visit the construction permit desk located at the “Zoning and Permitting” entrance on the south side of City Hall.
+To apply for a residential building permit, please visit the construction permit desk located at the Permits and Revenue Office on the south side of City Hall.
 The plan review process varies based on the scope of work.

-Licensed Contractors: Please bring your Trade Card, Business License and state issued ID (e.g. driver’s license).
+Licensed Contractors: Please bring your State of Georgia Trade Card, Business License and state issued ID (e.g. driver’s license).